charmed-kubernetes/kubernetes-docs/pages/k8s/config.md

 The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** ships with a default configuration that will "just work" in the majority of cases.
-However, it remains highly configurable to suit use case.
+However, it remains highly configurable to suit your use case.

 The commonly used settings are more completely discussed in other relevant parts of the documentation, but this page contains complete listings of the